mozman/ezdxf/docs/source/tutorials/diameter_dimension.rst

 There are different predefined DIMSTYLES to achieve various text placing locations.

-DIMSTYLE "EZ_RADIUS" settings are: 1 drawing unit is 1m, scale 1:100,
+The basic DIMSTYLE "EZ_RADIUS" settings are:

+- 1 drawing unit = 1m
+- scale 1:100
-`length_factor` is 100 which creates measurement text in cm, and a closed filled arrow with size 0.25 is used.
+- the length factor :attr:`dimlfac` = 100, which creates a measurement text in cm.
+- uses a closed filled arrow, arrow size :attr:`dimasz` = 0.25

 .. note::

-    Not all possibles features of DIMSTYLE are supported and especially for diameter dimension there are less features supported as for linear dimension because of the lack of good documentation.
+    Not all possibles features of DIMSTYLE are supported by the `ezdxf` rendering procedure and especially for the diameter dimension there are less features implemented than for the linear dimension because of the lack of good documentation.

 .. seealso::

     - Graphical reference of many DIMVARS and some advanced information:
       :ref:`dimstyle_table_internals`
     - Source code file `standards.py`_ shows how to create your own DIMSTYLES.
-    - `dimension_diameter.py`_ for diameter dimension examples.
+    - The Script `dimension_diameter.py`_ shows examples for radius dimensions.

 Default Text Locations Outside
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~